-I’d suggest that you apply these solutions in order, as we’ll start with the most likely fixes.
+I suggest you apply these solutions in order, as we’ll start with the most likely fixes.

 1. Run the Windows Troubleshooter

-One of the easiest and most straightforward ways to fix problems on Windows is to let the OS do it for you.
+One of the most straightforward ways to fix problems on Windows is to let the OS do it for you.

 Windows PCs come with a set of tools called the Windows Troubleshooter that can automatically diagnose and fix basic problems in your system.

-As such, I’d recommend that you run the Windows Troubleshooter for Hardware & Devices and Power to cover all potential problems that might be causing the issue.
+As such, I’d recommend running the Windows Troubleshooter for Hardware & Devices and Power to cover all potential problems that might be causing the issue.

-Here are dedicated step-by-step guides on how to run the troubleshooters on both Windows 10 and Windows 11.
+Here are dedicated step-by-step guides on running the troubleshooters on Windows 10 and 11.